zww11/HW7/README.md

   - git status
 - Be sure to do commits several times over the project.
 Do a commit each time that you get something working.
   - git commit -m "Explanation of what you have added"
-- Do a push to put your changes on your fork of this repo.
+- Do a push to put your changes on your fork of this repo on github.
+You don't have to do a pull request.
   - git push -u origin master

 You can earn 1 point of extra credit for a possible total of 3 points for each non-trivial commit that you make before Friday Oct 26 at 10pm.
 Each commit must be at least 3 hours apart.